 Covenant Partners

-Bradley Lail, Ph.D.
+Bradley Lail, Ph.D. , Chair

 Associate Professor of Accounting and Associate Dean of Undergraduate Programs, Hankamer School of Business, Baylor University

-• Receiving his bachelor’s and MBA in accounting from Baylor University, followed by a Ph.D. from the University of Oklahoma, Dr. LaIl spent time as an auditor with Ernst & Young, then in corporate finance for AT&T. He is a Certified Public Accountant (CPA) in Texas.
+• Receiving his bachelor’s and MBA in accounting from Baylor University, followed by a Ph.D. from the University of Oklahoma, Dr. Lail spent time as an auditor with Ernst & Young, then in corporate finance for AT&T. He is a Certified Public Accountant (CPA) in Texas.
 Brad held his first faculty position at North Carolina State before joining Baylor’s faculty in 2011.

 Harris Creek Baptist Church introduced Brad to Talitha Koum.
 Amazed by their intentionality in serving the community’s children, Brad and his wife, Andrea, began the process of mentoring a Talitha Koum child in 2016.
 After being vetted for the program, they and their three children were matched with a 5-year-old girl.
 While being a Covenant Partner wasn’t originally on his radar, Brad says, “to serve in this way is rewarding because the intimacy by which I know Talitha Koum is through a little girl’s eyes.”